1979 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Have you found a half dollar dated 1979 in your pocket change?
-Or perhaps you’re thinking about adding one to your collection?
-Either way, you’ll want to know what it’s worth.
-And you’ve come to the right place to find out!
+Or maybe you’re thinking about adding one to your collection?
+Either way, you’ve come to the right place to find out exactly what it’s worth.

 So if you’re ready, step this way!